raspberrypilearning/3d-printed-astro-pi-flight-case/worksheet.md

 ## Fold the camera ribbon

-Getting the camera into the case can be a little tricky but this is how we did it for the flight units.
+Getting the camera into the case can be a little tricky but here is how we did it for the flight units.
 Firstly disconnect the ribbon cable from the camera, the two tabs lift up on either side to release the cable in the same way as they do on the Raspberry Pi itself.
 Then fold the ribbon similar to how it's shown below.
 These folds allow the camera cable to come up the side of the Raspberry Pi with enough flex to insert into the CSI camera port (see further down).

 ![](images/ribbon1.png)